 One Day in Beijing?
 Top Three Sites to Visit

 For the people that know me, they’d probably be shocked to hear I welcomed some of the traffic today.
 It gave us a longer time to enjoy the A/C and less time with the mobs of people.
 I was stunned to see how many Chinese tourists visited these sites.
-Now that the Chinese have been allowed to travel, they are making the most of it as they pose with their selfie sticks in every corner of the famous places.
+Now that the Chinese have been allowed to travel, they are making the most of it.
+They pose with their selfie sticks in every corner of the famous places.

-I thought it was nice of my friend Page to join me for sightseeing today, as her fascination with silks and needlework has lured her to China many times, and she has already seen many of the sites.
+I’m thankful my friend Page joined me for sightseeing today.
+Her fascination with silks and needlework has lured her to China many times, so she has already seen many of the sites.
 I felt better when I had learned she had not been to the Temple of Heaven.
 At least that wasn’t a repeat for her.

 Temple of Heaven